12-Day Summer Self-Drive Tour | Explore the Ring Road of Iceland & Snaefellsnes Peninsula in Depth

 Embark on the Icelandic summer vacation of a lifetime with this 12-day self-drive trip around the country.
-This excursion should not be missed by those who wish to take their time, immerse themselves in every region, and be in total control of their own journey.
+This road trip should not be missed by those who wish to take their time, immerse themselves in every region, and be in total control of their own journey.

-On this holiday, you’ll take a clockwise road-trip around Iceland, staying at countryside hotels in some of the world’s most incredible locations.
-En route, you’ll be in no rush as you leisurely travel to spectacular areas such as the Snaefellsnes Peninsula, Lake Myvatn, and the untouched East Fjords.
-Because of the casual pace of the journey, you’ll also be able to seek out hidden gems far from the crowds, rather than shooting from one major attraction to the next.
+On this holiday, you'll take a clockwise road trip around Iceland, staying at countryside hotels in some of the world's most incredible locations.
+En route, you'll be in no rush as you leisurely travel to spectacular areas such as the Snaefellsnes Peninsula, Lake Myvatn, and the untouched East Fjords.
+Because of the casual pace of the journey, you'll also be able to seek out hidden gems far from the crowds rather than to shoot from one major attraction to the next.

-What makes this summer holiday particularly unique is the fact that it allows you to truly make the most of the country’s south.
-This region is home to some of Iceland’s most dramatic and famous features, such as the geysers on the Golden Circle, most of the mighty ice caps, and the Jokulsarlon glacier lagoon, so you will be grateful for every minute here.
+What makes this summer holiday particularly unique is that it allows you to truly make the most of the country's south.
+This region is home to some of Iceland's most dramatic and famous features, such as the geysers on the Golden Circle, most of the mighty ice caps, and the Jokulsarlon glacier lagoon.
+You will enjoy every minute here.

-Another draw of this 12-day summer road trip is the optional tours you can add onto the vast majority of your days.
-These include classic Icelandic excursions such as glacier hiking, lava caving, horseback-riding and whale-watching.
-But those seeking a more unique experience could book a helicopter tour, a unique boating adventure, a trip into a magma chamber, and even a spa treatment in a beer bath.
+Another draw of this 12-day summer road trip is the optional tours you can add to the vast majority of your days.
+These include classic Icelandic excursions such as glacier hiking, lava caving, horseback riding, and whale-watching.
+But those seeking a unique experience could book a helicopter tour, a boat adventure, a trip into a magma chamber, and even a spa treatment in a beer bath.

 Throughout the trip, you'll also have the chance to bathe in many more traditional geothermal spas and pools.

-As this is a self-drive package, all of your tours and admissions will be sorted prior to your arrival, as will your hotels.
-As such, the only obligations you have on this trip are to reach your excursions and accommodation on time; otherwise, what you see and what you do is up to you.
+As this is a self-drive package, all your hotels, tours, and admissions will be sorted before your arrival.
+As such, the only obligations you have on this trip are to reach your excursions and accommodation on time.
+Otherwise, what you see and what you do is up to you.

-Immerse yourself in Iceland’s incredible landscapes with this slow-paced journey around the country, with a focus on the magnificent sites of the south.
+Immerse yourself in Iceland's incredible landscapes with this slow-paced journey around the country, focusing on the magnificent sites of the south.
 Check availability by choosing a date.

 On day one, you will land at Keflavik International Airport, and after passing through customs, find your rental car waiting for you.
 The freedom of your self-drive will be apparent immediately, as you have three options for how to start your holiday.